Rowan-Cabarrus Community College creates free course to help parents tackle virtual learning - Salisbury Post

 SALISBURY — Parents have to take on more than ever with Rowan County students spending most of their time learning at home.

-And Rowan-Cabarrus Community College says it’s to parents struggling with remote learning by creating a free course for them through its R3 Career Services program.
+And Rowan-Cabarrus Community College says it’s helping parents struggling with remote learning by creating a free course for them through its R3 Career Services program.

-R3 Director Keri Allman said the college has heard from parents who are frustrated and that learning remote learning may be here for the long run.
+R3 Director Keri Allman said the college has heard from parents who are frustrated and that remote learning may be here for the long run.
 Some of those parents are R3 clients and some are students at RCCC who are juggling classes, jobs and parenting all at once.
 Called the Parent Teacher Assistant Toolbox, the program is all-online, self-paced and can be joined at any time.

 Allman said the course will be “exceptionally beneficial” while students are participating in virtual learning, but the tools will remain valuable after the students return to classrooms.